PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

 \section{Results}

-We evaluate our Andersen-style points-to analysis, PoTo, on type inference; however, we note it has a wide variety of applications and we envision many different clients.
+We evaluate our Andersen-style points-to analysis, PoTo, on two clients: type inference~(Section~\ref{sec:type_inference}) and call graph construction~(Section~\ref{sec:call_graphs}).
+However, points-to analysis has a wide variety of applications and we envision other clients as well.
 The analysis can be run on any Python package.
 It starts at a provided entry function and computes a points-to graph containing information on reachable variables and their inferred types.
 To thoroughly analyze a library package, a set of entry functions are needed.
 We follow DLInfer, a neural type inference for Python, and use the same 10 Python packages from their experiment available with DLInfer's artifact.
-The 10 packages range in size from 3,556 LOC to 285,515 LOC (see Table~\ref{tab:table3}).
+The 10 packages range in size from 3,556 LOC to 285,515 LOC (see Table~\ref{tab:statistic}).
 These packages contain rich test cases which suit our need of diverse entry points.
 We use each function in a package's test directory as an entry point.
 For five of the packages (cerberus, mtgjson, pygal, sc2, and zfsp), we additionally create custom entry functions targeting remaining unreachable public functions.
 For the other five packages (anaconda, ansible, bokeh, invoke, and wemake\_python\_styleguide), we only use default test suites.